NextechSystems/selectapidocspub/source/includes/r4/_patient.md

 &nbsp;

 #### Body
-* Note: The `note-category` NexTech extension should not be used, instead the FHIR Category is encouraged When Category is supplied, only the first coding will be used.
+**Note**: The `note-category` NexTech extension should not be used, instead the FHIR `category` POST body member is encouraged
+When the FHIR `category` POST body member is supplied, only the first coding will be used.
 Any others will be ignored.
-When both Category and the `note-category` NexTech extension are used, the NexTech extension will be used instead of the FHIR Category
+When both the FHIR `category` and the `note-category` NexTech extension POST body members are used, the NexTech extension will be used instead of the FHIR `category` value
+&nbsp;
 <pre class="center-column">
 {
     "resourceType": "DocumentReference",